Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Introduction

-Separate scaling relations are found for collective XRB X-ray luminosity depending on the type of XRB: Low-Mass X-ray binaries (LMXB or LXB) are accreting compact objects (CO) where the low-mass companion undergoes Roche-Lobe-Overflow at the end of its life.
-Thus, LMXBs are generally correlated with the integrated stellar light ($L_k$) and by extension with the total stellar mass of the host galaxies because of the long evolutionary timescales of the low-mass ($<1\,\Msun$) donor star in the binary system \citep{Gilfanov2004,Boroson+2011,Zhang+2012,Lehmer+2019}.
-This relation seems to be enhanced by the globular cluster (GC) specific frequency, $S_N=N_{\mathrm{GC}}10^{0.4(M_V^T+15)}$, where gravitationally dissolving GCs seed LMXBs into the galactic field in addition to in situ formed LMXBs \cite{Irwin2005,Zhang+2011,Boroson+2011,Zhang+2012,Lehmer+2020}.
-In High-mass X-ray binaries (HMXB or HXB) the donor star is a massive O/B star $(>8\,\Msun)$ fueling accretion onto the CO with intense stellar winds.
-Due to the short lifetimes of such massive stars $(<100 \mathrm{Myr})$, HMXBs provide an independent tracer for the galactic star-formation history (SFH).
-It was found that the combined X-ray luminosity of HMXBs relates linearly to SFR \citep{Grimm+2003,Shty+2005b,Mineo+2012a,Lehmer+2010,Lehmer+2016,Lehmer+2019}.
-Broadband X-ray luminosity functions of XRBs follow distinct power-law (PL) or broken power-law (BPL) distributions in the local universe \citep[see e.g.][]{Grimm+2003,Gilfanov2004}.
-The exact shape of XRB luminosity functions in normal galaxies is a function of stellar age and evolves on timescales consistent with stellar evolution timescales of the XRB donor, transitioning between HMXB dominated to LMXB dominated at a stellar population age of $\gtrsim 100\,\mathrm{Myr}$ \citep{Lehmer+2017,Gilbertson+2022}.
+Separate scaling relations are found for collective XRB X-ray luminosity depending on the type of XRB: low-mass X-ray binaries (LMXBs) are accreting compact objects (COs) where the low-mass companion undergoes Roche-lobe overflow at the end of its life.
+Thus, LMXBs are generally correlated with the integrated stellar light ($L_k$) and, by extension, with the total stellar mass of the host galaxies because of the long evolutionary timescales of the low-mass ($<1\,\Msun$) donor star in the binary system \citep{Gilfanov2004,Boroson+2011,Zhang+2012,Lehmer+2019}.
+This relation seems to be enhanced by the globular cluster (GC) specific frequency, $S_N=N_{\mathrm{GC}}10^{0.4(M_V^T+15)}$, where gravitationally dissolving GCs seed LMXBs into the galactic field, which join the LMXBs formed in situ \citep{Irwin2005,Zhang+2011,Boroson+2011,Zhang+2012,Lehmer+2020}.
+In high-mass X-ray binaries (HMXBs) the donor star is a massive O/B star $(>8\,\Msun)$ that fuels accretion onto the CO with intense stellar winds.
+Due to the short lifetimes of such massive stars $(<100 \mathrm{Myr})$, HMXBs provide an independent tracer of the galactic star-formation history (SFH).
+It was found that the combined X-ray luminosity of HMXBs relates linearly to the SFR \citep{Grimm+2003,Shty+2005b,Mineo+2012a,Lehmer+2010,Lehmer+2016,Lehmer+2019}.
+Broadband X-ray luminosity functions (XLFs) of XRBs follow distinct power-law (PL) or broken-power-law (BPL) distributions in the local Universe \citep[see, e.g.,][]{Grimm+2003,Gilfanov2004}.
+The exact shape of XRB luminosity functions in normal galaxies is a function of stellar age and evolves on timescales consistent with the stellar evolution timescales of the XRB donor, transitioning from HMXB dominated to LMXB dominated at a stellar population age of $\gtrsim 100\,\mathrm{Myr}$ \citep{Lehmer+2017,Gilbertson+2022}.